 The sale of a franchise is generally complex, so Maryland’s franchise laws and registration requirements have just as many facets.
 Md.
 Code, Bus.
 Reg.
 Law §14-201 defines many of the terms involved, laying the groundwork for all the state franchise laws.
 A franchise is a sales agreement to give the right to sell or distribute goods and services via a proprietary system and brand in exchange for a franchise fee of some manner.

-One of the franchise opportunities in Maryland law allows for sub-franchising using “area” franchises.
+One of the franchise opportunities in state law allows for sub-franchising using “area” franchises.
 An area franchise is a contract in which the franchisor grants a sub-franchisor the right to sell franchises in the franchisor’s name.
-Many of the Maryland franchise laws are designed to ensure that those who purchase franchises have sufficient information about the arrangement they are entering to allow an informed purchase decision.
+Many of the state franchise laws are designed to ensure that those who purchase franchises have sufficient information about the arrangement they are entering to allow an informed purchase decision.
 Franchisors are required to provide this information in the documents they submit to fulfill registration requirements.
 Maryland is known as one of the most difficult states to obtain franchise registration in.

 Franchisors must submit several documents when applying for franchise registration.
 This information must also be presented annually as part of the renewal process at least fifteen business days before the one-year anniversary of the effective date of the registration.
 To take part in these opportunities, documents to be submitted to comply with Maryland franchise law and registration include:

 In some cases, a Guarantee of Performance of the parent or affiliate may also be required.
 These documents should be submitted to the Securities Division along with a $500 check for the application fee made out to the Office of the Attorney General.
 Registration should be sent to the Securities Division, Office of the Attorney General, 200 St. Paul Place, 20th Floor, Baltimore, MD 21202.